 Sandwiched between disks of buttery, flaky biscuit dough, the spicy seasoning turns into the delicious, edible spackling paste holding together a loosely glued loaf, just waiting to be ravaged.
 Rip apart the pieces at the seams, still warm and covered in a light, lemony glaze for greatest effect.
 The aroma is transportative but the taste is like nothing else.

 Lightly caramelized from the heat of the oven, this singular spice mix needs no additional ingredients to sing.
 Alcohol need not apply to turn any gathering into a party when this fun, festive loaf hits the table.
 Even if it’s just plain apple cider, I’d definitely raise a glass to that!

 1/4 Cup Granulated Sugar

 1/4 Teaspoon Salt

-Preheat your oven to 350 degrees and lightly grease a 9-inch round springform pan.
+Preheat your oven to 350 degrees and lightly grease an 8 x 4-inch loaf pan.

 The dough is prepared exactly like any batch of biscuits at first, so start by combining the flour, sugar, baking powder, baking soda, and salt in a large bowl.
 Cut the butter into small pieces, drop them in, and use a fork, pastry cutter, or your fingers to slowly incorporate the cubes.
 The resulting mixture should be the consistency of coarse crumbs, with no chunks of butter remaining that are any bigger than the size of peas.
 Pour both the non-dairy milk and vinegar in together, stirring gently just until everything comes together into a cohesive, slightly shaggy ball.

 Press the dough out onto a lightly floured surface to about 1/2 an inch in thickness.
 Use round cookie cutters, approximately 4-inches in diameter, to stamp out circles, re-rolling scraps and cutting them to fit until the dough is entirely used up.